abbaslab-va/AbbasCentral/README.md

 * phase - a 1xC cell array of phases where C is the number of channels

 **INPUT:**
-* event - a string of a state named in the config file (required)

 ***optional name-value pairs:***
+* 'event' - a string of a state named in the config file (default is TrialStart)
 * 'edges' - 2x2 vector distance from event on either side in seconds (default = [-2 2])
 * 'trialType' - a trial type found in config.ini
 * 'outcome' - an outcome character array found in config.ini